abramhindle/ttwl-cli-saveedit/README-saves.md

 [level name reference](https://github.com/BLCM/BLCMods/wiki/Level-Name-Reference#borderlands-3)
 to get a feel for what is what.

-    bl3-save-info --fast-travel old.sav
+    ttwl-save-info --fast-travel old.sav

 ## Challenges

 The `--all-challenges` argument will output the state of all challenges in your savegame.
-Note that BL3 uses challenges to keep track of a lot of info in the savegames, and this list will be over 1.5k items long!
+Note that WL uses challenges to keep track of a lot of info in the savegames, and this list will be over 1.5k items long!
 As with the fast travel stations, these will be reported as the raw object names.

-    bl3-save-info --all-challenges old.sav
+    ttwl-save-info --all-challenges old.sav

 ## Missions